 Basically at a certain point, you’ll notice that the closer you get to your client with your lens, the less compressed, more emphasized and distorted the client’s facial features and body will appear.
 A quick way to test this out for yourself is to take your camera phone, use the front facing selfie camera, and slowly bring it closer and closer to your nose.
 Now you tell me, do you look better or worse the closer you get?
 Lol.
 You can quickly see how distance to the lens distorts and makes features appear much larger or out of proportion compared to your actual appearance.

 A way to combat lens distortion can be very dependent on your lens of choice.
-A telephoto lens for example, between 70-200mm, is going to give you a very compressed look due to the required distance you have to be positioned from the subject.
+A telephoto lens for example, [amazon link=”B07DFVF7M4″ title=”such as a 70-200mm” /], is going to give you a very compressed look due to the required distance you have to be positioned from the subject.
 This will represent a client or subject much more accurately in terms of how they actually look in real life; which is due to next to no facial/body appearance distortion or emphasis.

 Angles are also absolutely crucial to identify with your client within the first few minutes of shooting them.
 I immediately like to do a 360 of sorts around the client as I take the initial shots until I stumble across the most flattering perspective on their face and body.
 And with the body in particular, be mindful to not make the mistake of standing fully upright and then tipping your lens at a downward angle when shooting full length shots.